skoveit/SliverBane/README.md

 # SliverBane

-**Counter-C2 deception engine for Blue Teams.** Spawns fake Sliver implant sessions that are indistinguishable from real ones — burning the operator's time, polluting their data, and triggering alerts on every interaction.
+**Counter-C2 framework built to attack Red Teams.** SliverBane connects to an active Sliver C2 server and spawns fake implant sessions that are indistinguishable from real ones.
+It serves as an active defense tool to burn the operator's time and pollute their database, and as a **Proof Of Concept (PoC) for Denial of Service (DoS) attacks** to completely shut down the C2 server.

-> **⚠️ Legal Notice:** This tool is designed for **authorized defensive operations only.** Use it against infrastructure you own or have explicit written permission to test.
-Unauthorized use against third-party systems is illegal.

----

 ## What It Does